-- Don’t buy discount bulbs at the local stop and shop.
-Quality and health of your bulbs will make all the difference in both display, and their ability to return, and multiply year after year.
+Don’t buy discount bulbs for your spring bulb garden.
+Quality and health of your bulbs will make all the difference in both display, and their ability to return and multiply year after year.
 Here’s how to choose healthy bulbs.

-Finally, wait until late fall to plant your bulbs, but before the ground freezes.
-Find out from your nursery their recommendation for planting depth for your particular bulbs for your area – it can vary due to winter cold.
+Finally, wait until mid – late fall to plant your bulbs, but before the ground freezes.
+If you live in an area with cold winters, find out from your local nursery if they have a recommendation for a different planting depth or time for your particular bulbs for your area – it can vary due to temperatures.

 You can have that gorgeous spring bulb garden if you plan now, so take our advice, and start shopping now before the best bulbs are sold out!
 If you enjoyed this post, then learn about an easy show-stopping bulb you can plant, amazing Alliums!
 Or, learn about growing daffodils or how to force bulbs for holiday gifts.Image Credits: Right at Home